MileHacker Logo

 Discount cards and passes

 • The Trentino Guest Card is a primary saving tool.
-It often grants free entry to most museums, castles, and public transport within the Trentino province.
+It usually grants free entry to the majority of museums, castles, and public transportation inside the Trentino province.

 • Check if your accommodation offers it or if a separate purchase is beneficial for your plans.